 I’d take these gluten free meatballs over many of the traditional meatballs I’ve tried any day.
 And don’t even mention frozen meatballs…these are SO much better!

-Why These Meatballs are Amazing
+Why These Meatballs Are Amazing

-1. A combination of ground beef and ground pork makes an extra-flavorful meatball mixture.
+Beef and Pork Mixture – A combination of ground beef and ground pork makes an extra-flavorful meatball mixture.
 Be sure to use freshly ground meat where you can see the individual strands!

 Ingredients You’ll Need